 Damon Davis is a Senior Pastor based in Birmingham, Alabama.
 With an inspiring approach that drives authentic change through Jesus, Damon helps develop and create change in people from all walks of life, from business professionals to ex-offenders.

 Damon’s ministry career first began at the Faith Christian Center in Phoenix, Arizona.
-Since then he’s held over nine fruitful and active years of full-time ministry experience as a Youth Pastor, Outreach Minister and now, Senior Pastor.
+Since then he’s held over ten fruitful and active years of full-time ministry experience as a Youth Pastor, Outreach Minister and now, Senior Pastor.
 Originally from Detroit, as a loving husband and father of three, Damon is well known in communities across the U.S. for his passionate teachings, Christian standards, knowledge of scripture, and his wholehearted commitment to helping better the lives of others.

 Damon is particularly passionate about helping young adults in urban communities meet Jesus - likely because it’s a story close to his heart.
 Damon grew up in inner-city Detroit and spent several years in the Nashville area as a child.
 Before knowing Christ, he was an at-risk street youth that was well on his way to being another statistic.
 But then, at aged 24, he met Jesus Christ.
 His life was radically changed, and he’s been helping change other people’s lives ever since.